In Him Ministries:

 The History of Eating Meat in the Bible:

 The first time God allowed man to eat animal flesh was after the flood of Noah’s day.
-When God first created Adam and Eve, He gave them a diet consisting of only green plants (Genesis 1:29-30), but then God told Noah He was about to destroy the surface of the earth with a flood and there would be no new vegetation available for some time.
+When God first created Adam and Eve, He gave them a diet consisting of only green plants (Gen. 1:29-30), but then God told Noah He was about to destroy the surface of the earth with a flood and there would be no new vegetation available for some time.

 Genesis 7:1-3 says, “Then the LORD said to Noah, “Go into the ark, you and all your household, for I have seen that you are righteous before me in this generation.
 2 Take with you seven pairs of all clean animals, the male and his mate, and a pair of the animals that are not clean, the male and his mate, 3 and seven pairs of the birds of the heavens also, male and female, to keep their offspring alive on the face of all the earth.”

-In the Book of Genesis, God made a distinction between the clean and the unclean animals for sacrificial and ceremonial purposes only.
+In the book of Genesis, God made a distinction between the clean and the unclean animals for sacrificial and ceremonial purposes only.

 Genesis 8:20-22 says, “Then Noah built an altar to the LORD and took some of every clean animal and some of every clean bird and offered burnt offerings on the altar.
 21 And when the LORD smelled the pleasing aroma, the LORD said in his heart, “I will never again curse the ground because of man, for the intention of man’s heart is evil from his youth.
 Neither will I ever again strike down every living creature as I have done.
 22 While the earth remains, seedtime and harvest, cold and heat, summer and winter, day and night, shall not cease.”